azdabat/ADX-Tested-Composite-Threat-Hunting-Rules/README.md

 > Please note:
 > * **Baselines:** Final noise tuning and allow-listing require specific tenant telemetry and administrative context.
 > * **Syntax:** Minor syntax variances (e.g., path escaping) may exist due to the difference between Docker-hosted Kusto and live Cloud schemas.
+> * **Readiness:** This is not a copy & paste production ready repo, everything here is untested unless there are "receipts" to prove they have i.e. ADX-Docker Empire Telemetry results, and full README.MD's for each rule.
+This is engineering work, not a basic KQL repo.
+It takes time, interation, testing tuning and so on...

 # Threat Hunting Philosophy & Detection Design